Vineyard

 Grape varieties

 The varieties we have chosen have been especially developed for resistance to fungal disseases like mildew.
-The degree of resistance varies between the several varieties and have tried many other varieties such as Regent, Cabertin, Pinotin and Cabernet blanc but we replaced them when it turned out that they were not resistant enough to grow without spraying.
+The degree of resistance varies between the several varieties and have tried many other varieties such as Rondo, Cabertin, Pinotin and Cabernet blanc but we replaced them when it turned out that they were not resistant enough to grow without spraying.

 In harmony with nature